 No, the third grade Reading and Mathematics tests are consumable booklets; students mark answers in their test booklets, and the entire booklets are scanned during scoring.
 Students may mark or highlight passages and test questions in the consumable booklets but must be careful that no stray marks appear around the item response bubbles within the test item boxes.
 Stray marks around the response bubbles may interfere with scoring.

 Tests in Grades 3-5 include a section break that allows the test to be given on one day (with lunch or other break between sections) or on two consecutive days during the testing window.
-The tests in Grades 6-8 do not include a section break, and each test must be administered in a single testing session.
+The tests in Grades 6-8 do not include a section break, and each test is administered in a single testing session online.

-In Spring 2013, the Writing tests for Grades 5 and 8 include two writing prompts to which the students must respond.
-One is the operational prompt that will be scored, and the other is a field test prompt.
-Both prompts are aligned to the Oklahoma C3 Standards and the Common Core State Standards (CCSS) for Writing.
-Students will first read a selected passage and will then respond to a question that relates to the selection.
-Students may be asked to write a narrative text, an informative/explanatory text, or an opinion/argument basing their writing on text-based evidence, details, events, and/or experiences.
-A standard setting will be conducted in summer for the operational Writing test, and students will receive scores and a performance levels for the operational test.
+In February 2014, Grades 5 and 8 will have one writing prompt which the students must respond.
+The prompt is dually aligned to the Oklahoma Academic Standards and the College and Career Readiness Standards for Writing.
+Students will first read a selected passage set and will then respond to a question that relates to both passages.
+Students may be asked to write to one of three modes of writing: a narrative text, an informative text, or an opinion in Grade 5/argument in Grade 8 basing their writing on text-based evidence using details, events, and/or experiences.

-The Grades 3-8 testing window is Wednesday, April 10 through a revised date of Tuesday, April 30, for paper/pencil tests.
-The online testing window is extended to Friday, May 3, for flexibility in scheduling computer time for the Grade 6 Reading and Mathematics, Grade 7 Reading, Mathematics, and Geography, and Grade 8 Reading and Mathematics tests.
+The Grades 3-8 testing window is Thursday, April 10 through Friday, May 2, for paper/pencil tests.
+The online testing window is extended to Wednesday, May 7, for flexibility in scheduling computer time for the Grade 6 Mathematics and Reading, Grade 7 Mathematics, Reading, and Geography, and Grade 8 Mathematics and Reading tests.